Skip to content

 SSH Key Pair Caution

-Do not replace the key pair in your Kestrel or Eagle home directory.
+Do not replace the key pair in your Kestrel home directory.
 These keys are generated when you log into the cluster, and are used by Slurm jobs to communicate between nodes.
 There is a corresponding public key entry in your cluster home directory ~/.ssh/authorized_keys that must also be left in place.

 Reminder About Passwords

-Using an SSH key with an SSH agent can remove the need to use a password to SSH to Kestrel or Eagle.
+Using an SSH key with an SSH agent can remove the need to use a password to SSH to Kestrel.
 However, not all HPC services (including Lex) use SSH keys.
 An SSH key does NOT replace your HPC account password.
 You must maintain a regular HPC account password in accordance with our Appropriate Use Policy and User Account Password Guidelines.
 Ignoring password expiration date notices will lead to automatic account lockouts, and you will need to contact HPC Support to restore your account.

 Editing the VS Code SSH Config File#